BrutalTeam/go-netbox/docs/BriefManufacturer.md

 HasDevicetypeCount returns a boolean if a field has been set.

-### SetDevicetypeCountNil

-`func (o *BriefManufacturer) SetDevicetypeCountNil(b bool)`

- SetDevicetypeCountNil sets the value for DevicetypeCount to be an explicit nil

-### UnsetDevicetypeCount
-`func (o *BriefManufacturer) UnsetDevicetypeCount()`

-UnsetDevicetypeCount ensures that no value is present for DevicetypeCount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)